QuantEcon/python_lecture_sandpit/source/rst/HS_recursive_models.rst

-We shall explore how the dynamic demand schedule for consumption goods opens up the possibility of satisfying Gorman’s (1953) conditions for aggregation in a heterogeneous consumer model.
+We shall explore how the dynamic demand schedule for consumption goods opens up the possibility of satisfying Gorman’s (1953) conditions for aggregation in a heterogeneous consumer model

-The first equation of our demand system is an Engel curve for consumption that is linear in the marginal utility :math:`\mu_0^2` of individual wealth with a coefficient on :math:`\mu_0^w` that depends only on prices.
+The first equation of our demand system is an Engel curve for consumption that is linear in the marginal utility :math:`\mu_0^2` of individual wealth with a coefficient on :math:`\mu_0^w` that depends only on prices

-The multiplier :math:`\mu_0^w` depends on wealth in an affine relationship, so that consumption is linear in wealth.
+The multiplier :math:`\mu_0^w` depends on wealth in an affine relationship, so that consumption is linear in wealth

 In a model with multiple consumers who have the same household technologies (:math:`\Delta_h, \Theta_h, \Lambda, \Pi`) but possibly different preference shock processes and initial values of household capital stocks, the coefficient on the marginal utility of wealth is the same for all consumers.

-Gorman showed that when Engel curves satisfy this property, there exists a unique community or aggregate preference ordering over aggregate consumption that is independent of the distribution of wealth.
+Gorman showed that when Engel curves satisfy this property, there exists a unique community or aggregate preference ordering over aggregate consumption that is independent of the distribution of wealth

 Re-Opened Markets
 -------------------------------